Non-synchronous rotation on Europa driven by ocean currents: Methods and Model

-\paragraph*{Solution for the icy shell drift rate.} It is easier to solve and analyze the integrodifferential model equation \eqref{eq:model1} after converting it to an ordinary differential equation.
+It is easier to solve and analyze the integrodifferential model equation \eqref{eq:model1} after converting it to an ordinary differential equation.
 This is achieved by taking the time derivative of the second equation of Eq.~\eqref{eq:model1}, using integration by parts and the Leibniz rule.
-This leads to a single 2nd-order ordinary differential equation where for the angular velocity of the icy shell ($\omega=d\theta/dt$),
+This leads to a single 2nd-order ordinary differential equation where for the angular velocity of the ice shell ($\omega=d\theta/dt$), \begin{linenomath*}

-The general solution of the above equation is a sum of a particular solution and the general solution of the homogeneous part.
+\end{linenomath*} The general solution of the above equation is a sum of a particular solution and the general solution of the homogeneous part.
 The solution of the homogeneous part of the equation is that of the damped harmonic oscillator (although, again, this equation is for the angular velocity rather than angle as is the case in the standard damped harmonic oscillator), for which $\omega$ decays exponentially in time from its initial conditions.
-The particular solution of the equation for time-independent forcing, $d\omega_o/dt=0$ is,
+The particular solution of the equation for time-independent forcing, $d\omega_o/dt=0$ is, \begin{linenomath*}

-where this is also the steady state solution of the model (Eq.~(\ref{eq:model2})), i.e., $d\omega/dt=0$.
+\end{linenomath*} where this is also the steady state solution of the model [Eq.~(\ref{eq:model2})], i.e., $d\omega/dt=0$.
 Thus, the rate of the ice drift is reduced by the elastic and viscosity parameters $k_i\tau$.
 Given the decay of the homogeneous solution, the system's initial conditions do not matter beyond the decay time of the homogeneous equation.
-We note that the time derivative of the forcing $d\omega_o/dt$ in the RHS of \eqref{eq:model2} has a very minor role on the solution.
+We note that the time derivative of the forcing $d\omega_o/dt$ in the RHS of Eq.~\eqref{eq:model2} has a very minor role in the solution.